typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-function-return-type.md

 type Options = {
   // if true, only functions which are part of a declaration will be checked allowExpressions?: boolean;
-  // if true, type annotations are also allowed on the variable of a function expression rather than on the function directly. allowTypedFunctionExpressions?: boolean;
+  // if true, type annotations are also allowed on the variable of a function expression rather than on the function directly allowTypedFunctionExpressions?: boolean;
-  // if true, only arrow functions which does not return an arrow function will be checked allowCurrying?: boolean;
+  // if true, currying functions (those immediately returning another function expression) will not be checked allowCurrying?: boolean;
 };